lr-vu/site/index.md

                 project, studying how to scale up knowledge graph learning methods. </dd>

         <dt>Jan 4, 2023</dt>
-            <dd>Congratulations to Nikos, Ilaria, and Annette, for their AAMAS 2023 accepted paper <i>"Establishing Shared Query Understanding in an Open Multi-Agent System"</i>.</dd>
+            <dd>Congratulations to Nikos and Annette, for their AAMAS accepted paper <i>"Establishing Shared Query Understanding in an Open Multi-Agent System"</i>.</dd>

         <dt>Jan 1, 2023</dt>
             <dd>We joined the LEMUR project.</dd>